explo-it-us/explo-it-us/index.md

                     <div class="text-container">
                         <div class="section-title"><!--INTRO--></div>
                         <h2>Your Success is our Passion</h2>
-                        <p>We understand the critical business requirements and the challenges of our Customes.
+                        <p>We understand the critical business requirements and the challenges of our Customers.
 Explo-IT Inc. is specalized in identifying the Business Training and Business Implementation requirements through its consultation services and offer The Best Business Growth Services.</p>
                         <p class="testimonial-text">"Our mission here at Explo-IT Inc. is to get you through the tough moments relying on our team's expertise in growing companies through its innovative services."</p>
                         <div class="testimonial-author">Shravani - CEO</div>
                     </div> <!-- end of text-container -->